Ditch That Protein Powder for Good!Updated: February 15, 2017Healthy Living, Healthy Pregnancy, Baby & Child

 While adequate protein intake is indeed important during pregnancy, getting this macronutrient via highly processed protein powders and high protein foods is a disastrous choice.
 This is because these same ladies that are drinking high protein smoothies and protein bars are very likely avoiding saturated fat at the same time.
 A diet high in protein and low in fat rapidly depletes Vitamin A stores.
+Natural vitamin A from food (not beta carotene or synthetic palmitate) is necessary for optimal fetal development.

 Vitamin A depletion when consuming high protein processed foods is also risky for the average individual as well.
 Symptoms of Vitamin A depletion include: